 Schedule a consultation and take the first step towards building your family.

-In this procedure, the man’s processed semen sample will be directly placed into the woman’s uterus to increase chances of fertilisation and conception.
+In this procedure, the man’s processed semen sample will be directly placed into the woman’s uterus to increase the chances of fertilisation and conception.
 The main goal of an IUI is to identify and concentrate the number of healthy sperm and reduce the distance between the sperm and the egg in the fallopian tube, thereby increasing the chances of fertilisation.
 This is also done when the woman is ovulating.
 Though it is a less invasive and cheaper option, IUI is only more suitable for men with mild to moderate low sperm counts.

 In addition to IUI and IVF, other assisted reproductive technologies (ART) may be recommended in certain cases.
 These include intracytoplasmic sperm injection (ICSI), where a single sperm is injected directly into an egg to facilitate fertilisation, and testicular sperm extraction (TESE), where sperm are surgically retrieved from the testicles.